-Brian Stelfreeze has ensured that the Panther’s environment reflects both his heritage and his established technological know how.
+Brian Stelfreeze ensures the Panther’s environment reflects both his heritage and his established technological supremacy.
 The art throughout holds great appeal with eye-catching designs, good visual characterisation and interesting layouts.
 He’s helped greatly by the thoughtful colouring of Laura Martin, who deals largely in brightness, but also works in distinctive palettes for different areas and moods.

 Among the process notes in the back Stelfreeze remarks that Coates is still evolving as a comics writer.
 It’s to be hoped that this evolution accelerates, as surely a fundamental expectation of a superhero graphic novel, beyond verisimilitude, beyond political correctness, beyond moralising, is some excitement, and that’s entirely absent from this first volume of A Nation Under Our Feet.
 Is Book Two any better?
 Alternatively the entire story is avilable in paperback, also as A Nation Under Our Feet, or this volume as a standalone as part of the Ultimate Graphic Novel Collection in the UK.